itiligent/SMS-to-Shell/README.md

 - An working mobile SIM card
 - A WORKING modem (e.g. you can already connect with `minicom -D /dev/[device] -b 115200` and issue AT commands)
 - A basic understanding of AT modem syntax, bash, and Python
-- A recent Debian-flavored Linux OS with Python 3 and Python pip installed (Windows adaption would be minor)
+- A recent Debian-flavored Linux OS with the above dependencies installed (A Windows adaption for running Powershell commands would need only minor changes )

 ## Setup Instructions